Navigating Fairness: Practitioners' Understanding, Challenges, and Strategies in AI/ML Development: Introduction

 \section{Introduction}

-In recent years, the use of AI/ML has become widespread across various domains, including recruitment, legal proceedings, credit risk forecasting, admission processes, etc \cite{mehrabi2021survey}.
-The topic of `fairness' has been a subject of study in Software Engineering (SE) research for some time, predating the recent surge in AI/ML applications \cite{finkelstein2008fairness}.
-At the same time, the importance of `fairness' of AI/ML-based systems has been highlighted by several real-world incidents in recent years \cite{majumder2023fair}.
-For example, there have been AI/ML fairness issues such as Google's ML algorithm exhibiting gender bias against women by more frequently associating men with Science, Technology, Engineering, and Mathematics (STEM) careers \cite{prates2020assessing}; Amazon’s AI-powered recruitment tool that was gender-biased as it preferred male candidates over female candidates based on their resumes \cite{Amazon}; a risk score predicting algorithm exhibiting significant bias against African Americans, revealing a higher error rate in predicting future criminals \cite{Machine}; gender bias in \emph{Google} \cite{caliskan2017semantics} and \emph{Bing} translators \cite{johnson2022fairkit}.
-Widespread cases of software displaying unfair behavior, particularly regarding protected attributes such as gender \cite{caliskan2017semantics} and race \cite{Machine}, underscore the necessity of prioritizing `fairness' in the development of AI/ML, as these instances lead to unacceptable consequences disproportionately affecting users in minority or historically disadvantaged groups.
+In recent years, the use of AI/ML systems has become widespread across various domains, including recruitment, legal proceedings, credit risk forecasting, and admission processes \citep{mehrabi2021survey}. `Fairness' has been a subject of study in Software Engineering (SE) research for some time, predating the recent surge in AI/ML applications \citep{finkelstein2008fairness}.
+At the same time, the importance of `fairness' of AI/ML systems has been highlighted by several real-world incidents in recent years \citep{majumder2023fair}.
+For example, there have been fairness issues in AI/ML systems such as Google's ML algorithm exhibiting gender bias against women by more frequently associating men with Science, Technology, Engineering, and Mathematics (STEM) careers \citep{prates2020assessing}; Amazon’s AI-powered recruitment tool that was gender-biased as it preferred male candidates over female candidates based on their resumes \citep{Amazon}; a risk score predicting algorithm exhibiting significant bias against African Americans, revealing a higher error rate in predicting future criminals \citep{Machine}; gender bias in \emph{Google} \citep{caliskan2017semantics} and \emph{Bing} translators \citep{johnson2022fairkit}.
+Widespread cases of software displaying unfair behavior, particularly regarding protected attributes such as gender \citep{caliskan2017semantics} and race \citep{Machine}, underscore the necessity of prioritising `fairness' in the development of AI/ML systems, as these instances lead to unacceptable consequences disproportionately affecting users in minority or historically disadvantaged groups.